 Acknowledgements are now sent for each work request received through TUmarketplace, which include contact information for Facilities staff.
 This is an extension of procedures already in place at the Health Sciences Campus.

-An initial review process is being developed so requesters will get an automatic response within 2 business days of their requisition being assigned a work order number.
-Efforts are also underway to refine auto responses, to include a projected start date, a department contact person, and status updates.
-To 'close the loop' Temple customers are receiving a receipt for delivered service which confirms "we have responded" with the work request or job slip number, the work done, who completed to project and how to contact Facilities Management for further assistance.
+An initial review process is now in place so requesters will get an automatic response within 2 business days of their requisition being assigned a work order number.
+Following the work order assignment, requestors will be contacted by a facilities manager or project manager with an estimated start date status updates.
+To 'close the loop' Temple customers are also receiving a receipt, which confirms "we have responded" and includes the work request or job slip number, a description of the work done, who completed the work and how to contact Facilities Management for further assistance.

-A Service Level Agreement for Facilities Customers is being developed to outline what services are included within the allocated costs and plant fund assessments, and will be accompanied by a 'rate sheet' to provide pricing information on services outside of this standard level of service (e.g., room set up for a conference).
+A Service Level Agreement for University Facilities has been developed to outline what services are included within the annual budget cost allocation and plant fund assessments.
+The SLA includes a rate schedule to provide pricing information on services outside of this standard level of service (e.g., room set up for a conference).